searica/MoreVanillaBuildPrefabs/Publish/ThunderStore/README.md

 The rest of the configuration files contains ["Prefab-Name"] sections to configure each prefab.
 Each section contains:

 **Enabled** [Synced with Server]
-- If true then add the prefab as a buildable piece.
+- If true then allow this prefab to be built and deconstructed.
 Note: this setting is ignored if ForceAllPrefabs is true.
   - Acceptable values: False, True
   - Default value: false